dt-sophie/community-examples/dashboards/README.md

 2. **Review Process**: Pull requests will be reviewed by project owners and a selected group of Dynatrace experts to ensure quality and consistency.

 ### Contribution tips
-- **Use descriptive titles:** Include a clear and concise name, title, and short introduction for your dashboard.
+- **Use descriptive titles:** Include a clear and concise name and title.
+Include a description of your dashboard in the README file.
 - **Focus on immediate value:** Ensure the dashboard provides quick insights (e.g., key KPIs on top) before diving into details such as tables or time-series charts.
 - **Avoid errors:** Verify all configurations and references work as expected.
 - **Use responsive layouts** and **WCAG-compliant colors** for accessibility.